devdogio/RucksackDocs/Docs/Collections/CollectionUI.md

 ## Collection Creator

+The collection creator component can create a new collection.

-The collection name set in the `ItemCollectionUI` component has to match the name set in the `ItemCollectionCreator` component.
+> The collection name set in the `ItemCollectionUI` component has to match the name set in the `ItemCollectionCreator` component.

 ![](Assets/CollectionCreator.png)